rollbar/rollbar-gem/README.md

 ## [Before process hook](#before-process-hook)

-Before we process the reports, build the payload and send it the gem will call the hadlers defined in `configuration.before_process`.
+Before we process data sent to Rollbar.log (or Rollbar.error/info/etc.) to build and send the payload, the gem will call the handlers defined in `configuration.before_process`.
 This handlers should be `Proc` objects or objects responding to `#call` method.
 The received argument is a `Hash` object with these keys:

 - `level`: the level used for the report.
 - `exception`: the exception that caused the report, if any.
 - `message`: the message to use for the report, if any.
 - `extra`: extra data passed to the report methods.
-- `scope`: depending on the scenario, this can contain different data.
-See [Scope](#the-scope)
+- `scope`: the current Scope; see [Scope](#the-scope)

 If the exception `Rollbar::Ignore` is raised inside any of the handlers defined for `configuration.before_process`, we'll ignore the report and not send it to the API.
-Example of use:
+For example:

 ```ruby
 handler = proc do |options|